 In tort law or personal injury law, “proximate causation” refers to the primary cause of an injury.
-A plaintiff in a personal injury lawsuit can establish proximate cause by showing that his/her injury was sufficiently closely related to the defendant’s conduct that liability should attach.
+In a personal injury lawsuit, you as the plaintiff can establish proximate cause by showing that your injury was sufficiently closely related to the defendant’s conduct that liability should attach.

 Proximate cause is a necessary element to successfully prove that another person was negligent for causing an injury.

-Courts often use either a “but for” test or a “substantial factor” test to help determine whether or not a defendant’s conduct was the proximate cause of a person’s injury.
-Courts also consider whether or not a defendant could have foreseen that his/her acts could have caused an injury.
+Courts often use either a “but for” test or a “substantial factor” test to help determine whether or not a defendant’s conduct was the proximate cause of your injury.
+Courts also consider whether or not a defendant could have foreseen that their acts could have caused an injury.
 There is generally no proximate cause if there is no foreseeability.

-Note that for a person to establish negligence, he/she must prove that a defendant was both:
+Note that to establish negligence, you must prove that a defendant was both:

-- the proximate cause of his/her injuries, and
+- the proximate cause of your injuries, and

 - the actual cause of those injuries.